The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: Introduction

 In arbitrary characteristic, the existence and uniqueness of the canonical reduction are more involved, and were established much later by Behrend in~\cite{Behrend thesis} and \cite{Behrend semistability} by first passing from principal bundles to reductive group schemes over $X$ and then using the structure theory for the latter as well as a detailed analysis of certain combinatorial devices called \textit{complementary polyhedra on root systems}.

-Our present approach to the existence and uniqueness of the canonical reduction is different and proceeds in a fairly pedestrian manner.
+Our present approach to the existence and uniqueness of the canonical reduction is different and proceeds in a fairly pedestrian manner, featuring algebraic geometry and representation theory instead of combinatorics.
 Namely, we give a direct bundle-theoretic and in some sense purely geometric proof which exploits the Bruhat decomposition of the double quotient $P_1 \backslash G / P_2$ for parabolics $P_1$ and $P_2$ of $G$, and consistently uses the Tannakian perspective on principal bundles.
 Our use of the double quotient $P_1 \backslash G / P_2$ is to a certain extent reminiscent of the geometry underlying the ``Geometric Lemma'' of I.~N. Bernstein and A. V. Zelevinsky in the representation theory of reductive groups over non-archimedean local fields (see \cite{BernsteinZelevinsky}).
 The Tannakian viewpoint is employed to obtain a modular interpretation of the Bruhat decomposition, which yields finer information than the set-theoretic decomposition alone.

-Finally, we exhibit a certain extremal property of the canonical reduction in arbitrary characteristic (the \textit{comparison theorem}, Theorem \ref{comparison theorem}), which strengthens the uniqueness assertion and which also suggests a strategy to prove existence.
+Furthermore, we exhibit a certain extremal property of the canonical reduction in arbitrary characteristic (the \textit{comparison theorem}, Theorem \ref{comparison theorem}), which strengthens the uniqueness assertion and which also immediately yields a strategy to prove existence.

 In characteristic $0$, and for reductions to the Borel $B$ of $G$ in arbitrary characteristic, we obtain stronger results: We provide a Tannakian interpretation of the canonical reduction, from which we for example deduce that the canonical reduction is also ``unique in families''.
 The latter is in turn equivalent to Behrend's conjecture (see Section~\ref{Behrend's conjecture}).